rovertm/CS-Curriculum/readme.md

 This repository is home to the core assets associated with my self-study curriculum.
 I'm currently studying `computer science & engineering`(`CSE`).
 Study topics include `data structures`, `algorithms`, `software engineering` and `data science`.

-I prioritize open & archived university coursework although I plug gaps with various other e-learning programs where necessary.
+I prioritize open & archived university coursework although I plug gaps with various e-learning programs where necessary or where I sought additional practice on a topic.

 I'm a full-time professional and complete coursework during free time.